communitiesuk/submit-social-housing-lettings-and-sales-data/docs/frontend.md

 - Register a controller in `/app/frontend/controllers/index.js`- be sure to use kebab case
 - Create that controller in `app/frontend/controllers/` - be sure to use underscore case
-- Attach the controller to the html element that should trigger it's functionality
+- Attach the controller to the html element that should trigger it’s functionality

 ### Asset bundling and compilation

-- We use [Webpack](https://webpack.js.org/) via [jsbundling-rails](https://github.com/rails/jsbundling-rails) to bundle js, css and images.
+- We use [Webpack](https://webpack.js.org/) via [jsbundling-rails](https://github.com/rails/jsbundling-rails) to bundle JavaScript, CSS and images.
 The configuration can be found in `webpack.config.js`.
 - We use [Propshaft](https://github.com/rails/propshaft) as our asset pipeline to serve the assets bundled/compiled by webpack
 - We use [Babel](https://babeljs.io/) to transpile js down to ES5 for Internet Explorer compatibility.
 The configuration can be found in `babel.config.js`
-- We use [browserslist](https://github.com/browserslist/browserslist) to specifiy the browsers we want to transpile for.
+- We use [browserslist](https://github.com/browserslist/browserslist) to specify the browsers we want to transpile for.
 The configuration can be found in `package.json`
 - We include a number of polyfills to support Internet Explorer.
 These can be found in `app/frontend/application.js`